 It will require taking everything you’ll need and setting it up in another room, so make sure you have the space for this elsewhere in your home.
 Otherwise, prepare to spend more time cooking in your neighbor's kitchen or more money on getting takeout food this month!

 Remove the Doors, Drawers, and Shelves from the Cabinets

 Have you ever tried painting around the handles and hinges on your kitchen cabinets?

 Trust us when we say you don’t want to.
 This can make the whole process take a lot longer due to the additional care that is required when painting to avoid getting it in any of the places where you don’t want the paint to show up.

 This means that when you come to sand down the surfaces of your kitchen cabinets, you’ll avoid covering your cupboard staples in dust.
-If you’re worried about how long this step will take you, check out this tutorial on how to remove your cabinet doors in just 60 seconds.
+If you’re worried about how long this step will take you, check out this tutorial on how to remove your kitchen cabinets.

 Clean Cabinets Thoroughly